nelsonRoberts1968/nelson-s-movie-trailer-project/README.md

 __**How To Run  The Project**__

-Projetc will be run using Python Shell(IDLE Python GUI) Locate a folder movies containing the entainmentcenter.py,media.py click a project with browser icon titled tometoes.html .
+Projetc will be run using Python Shell(IDLE Python GUI).
+Locate a folder movies containing the entainmentcenter.py,media.py click a project with browser icon titled tometoes.html
 Right click the project and select open the html file will load the page.
 You will see all your movies loaded to the page.